RaulSanchezzt/projects/WebDev/Udemy - React Bootcamp/patient-administrator/README.md

 # Patient Administrator

+In this project I have learned how to use [useState](https://reactjs.org/docs/hooks-state.html) and [useEffect](https://reactjs.org/docs/hooks-effect.html) Hooks in [React](https://reactjs.org/).
+Also in this project I have used [Tailwind CSS](https://tailwindcss.com/) for the styles and **localStorage** to store the patients in a persistent way in local.

 ## Creating our first project

 First, we have to create a new project using [npm](https://www.npmjs.com/).
 We will select the name and the framework we want to use.
 In this case will be [React](https://reactjs.org/) *(JavaScript)*.